 Clinical Neuroimmunology - Aims to define the clinical features and best treatment of immune mediated brain conditions, including autoimmune encephalitis, autoimmune movement disorders and the immune contribution of common disorders such as epilepsy and neuropsychiatric conditions such as tics and obsess-compulsive disorder.

 Clinical Trial and Clinical Research - Provides an interface between clinical care and scientific research for a range of conditions that affect the brain, nerve and muscle.

 Disease Mechanisms and Therapies - Uses models to unlock the mechanisms causing nerve and muscle disorders to inform evidence-based therapies.

 Epilepsy and Movement disorders - Explores clinical care and research in complex epilepsy, epilepsy genetics and epilepsy surgery, and in movement disorders undertakes research in Tourette Syndrome and genetic dystonia.
 This includes collaboration in gene discovery projects and deep brain stimulation.

 Neurofibromatosis Type 1 (NF1) - Focuses on the cognitive, psychosocial and learning aspects of children and adolescents with NF1.

 Neuromuscular Gene Discovery - Translates the latest innovations in genomics to provide families with a precise genetic diagnosis, and identify novel genes causing disease.

-Neuropathy - Aims to improve the lives of children with Charcot-Marie-Tooth disease through effective clinical trials and clinical trials.
+Neuropathy - Aims to improve the lives of children with Charcot-Marie-Tooth disease through effective clinical trials.